nvkelso/carto-css-map-styling/README.md

         #id1 { ... }

-    GeoServer also allows (kinda possible in Carto?):
+    GeoServer also allows:

         layername {}

+    QUESTION: Should that be embrased in Mappy CSS?
+Not in the 1.0, but somewhere 2.0 to 4.0?

     The layer metadata isn't built now but could be addressed by:

         .classname { &[layer_metadata_filter=value] { ... } }